paavels/autotagger/README.md

 ## Performance

 1. C# / Single thread / Array based run: 13.52sec
-2. Python / Single thread / Array based run: 24.01
+2. Python / Single thread / Array based run: 24.01sec
 3. Python / Single thread / String based run: 24.04sec
+4. Python / Multithreaded: 3.04sec

 C# probably has some issue with IS NOT, but it is definitely faster Python is slower, however more nice to work with.
-Array based run showed same performance as checking parts of string
+Array based run showed same performance as checking parts of string Probably C# multithreaded solution might be faster, but so far results are VERY good with Python multithreading

 Test data used
 https://www.kaggle.com/wendykan/lending-club-loan-data